Synopsis: Two landed British gentlemen of the Napoleonic era flounce about being prissy, ineffectual twits. Also there are fairies.

 The worst part was the teasing.
 The novel is always right on the edge of interesting.
 I was always sure that on the next page, or maybe just in the next chapter, something really cool was going to happen.
 All these neat things are shown just enough to get our attention, and then quickly buried under more tomfoolery with manners and courtesies and being stymied by someone’s utter lack of proper decorum!
 Until eventually I lost all hope, I realized nothing would ever be fulfilled and I was just being strung along, and I gave up in disgust.

 I realize some people find this sort of thing delightful.
-Some insane reviewer said ‘How can a book of over 800 pages still be too short?’ (paraphrased), because I guess if you love nothing happen it can very well keep not happening forever.
+Some insane reviewer said ‘How can a book of over 800 pages still be too short?’ (paraphrased), because I guess if you love nothing happening it can very well keep not happening forever.
 But I’m not one of those people.
 Yeesh.